ViPeR5000/span/README.md

 9. Click `+ Add Integration`
 10. Search for "Span"
 11. Enter the IP of your Span Panel to begin setup, or select the automatically discovered panel if it shows up.
 12. Create an authentication token (see below) or the door proximity authenticaion.
-Obtaining a token may be more durable to network changes, e.g., if you change client host name or IP.
+Obtaining a token may be more durable to network changes, e.g., if you change client hostname or IP.
-13. See post intstall steps for solar or scan frequency configuration.
+13. See post install steps for solar or scan frequency configuration.

-## Auth Token
+### Auth Token

-The SPAN api requires an auth token.
+The SPAN API requires an auth token.
 If you already have one from some previous setup, you can reuse it.
 If you don't already have a token (most people), you just need to prove that you are physically near the panel, and then the integration can get its own token.

-### Proof of Proximity
+#### Proof of Proximity

 Simply open the door to your Span Panel and press the door sensor button at the top 3 times in succession.
 The lights ringing the frame of your panel should blink momentarily, and the Panel will now be "unlocked" for 15 minutes (it may in fact be significantly longer, but 15 is the documented period).
 While the panel is unlocked, it will allow the integration to create a new auth token.

-### Technical Details
+#### Technical Details

 These details were provided by a SPAN engineer, and have been implemented in the integration.
 They are documented here in the hope someone may find them useful.